State of Conservation (SOC)

 Factors* affecting the property identified in previous reports

-Threat to the integrity of the property (not specified - tobacco factory project?) (issue resolved)
+Threat to the integrity of the property (tobacco factory project) (issue resolved)

 Current conservation issues

 Twenty-second session of the Committee, Chapter VII.38

 Major progress had been made in the implementation of the Strategic Governmental Programme for Auschwitz and of the Act for the Protection of Former Nazi Extermination Camps.
 The Bureau of the World Heritage Committee at its twenty-third session (5-10 July 1999) requested the Government of Poland to submit a further progress report by 15 April 2000 for examination by the Bureau at its twenty-fourth session.